TAplutos/autosploit/README.md

 # autosploit
-Automating metasploit

-Run ./setup.sh first
+This is for curling and running one script to automatically run autosploit.

-To run the main file, just run python3 main.py
+To run this, simply run ./testing.sh